dorayaki4369/laravel-decorator/README.md

 ### 3. Call the method

-You can call the method as usual, but the decorated class must be resolved from the service container.
+You can call the method as usual.

 ```php
 namespace App\Http\Controllers;